Mary Chamberlain

 Ways of movement

-This exploration of ways of depicting movement has taken me on a journey with the materials I use.
+This exploration of ways of depicting movement and presence has taken me on a journey with the materials I use.
 Focussing on vellum and parchment, surfaces which are dynamic by nature, there is an extra resonance with my own interests.

 Photo credit: Paul Lewis 2022